cjweeks/tensorflow-cmake/examples/README.md

 ## Configuring
-The following instructions assume you are in the root directory of this repository, no alterations have been made to the directory sructure, and the TensorFlow repository is located in `~/git/tensorflow`.
+The following instructions assume you are in the root directory of this repository, no alterations have been made to the directory structure, and the TensorFlow repository is located in `~/git/tensorflow`.
 The steps for generating the projects are as follows:

 ### External-Project